 Smaller and harder wheels are used on skateboards since you can easily do powerslides and they’re less forgiving if you get wheel bite after landing a trick.

 Cruiser wheels are usually a crossbreed of a longboard and skateboard wheel.
 Smaller than a longboard wheel and softer than a skateboard wheel.

 How To Choose?

-If you answered yes to any of those, then you’re probably best off with a traditional skateboard.
+If you want to mainly learn tricks, then you’re best off with a traditional skateboard.

-Then you’re most likely best off with a longboard.
+You’re most likely best off with a longboard if you want a larger setup.
 However, there are a few different categories of longboards.
 If you’re confused about which category is right for you, check out my beginner’s longboard guide.

 If that’s the case, then a cruiser is probably your best option.
-Maybe something like the Landyachtz Dinghy (one of my favorite cruisers at the moment)
+Maybe something like the Landyachtz Dinghy (one of my favorite cruisers).